 High peaks in phytoplankton biomass and pattern of growth above the thermocline are not consistently observed at this station across years.
-Typically, phytoplankton biomass is elevated throughout the water column from 2-5 meters depth and at concentrations of 20-30 ug/L. Greater than average measures of Chlorophyll a may be a function of reduced stormwater flow flushing Leesville Lake or setup of water and nutrients available from winter/early spring water flow and SML operation.
+Typically, phytoplankton biomass is elevated throughout the water column from 2-5 meters depth and at concentrations of 20-30 ug/L. This season's measures are consistent with these observations even during the dry and warm conditions observed late in the sampling season.
+While there is concern that greater than average measures of Chlorophyll a may occur when flushing is minimized this was not observed and may be a function of SML input.

 Figure 1.12.
-Mile Marker 6 (Transition) pH measures over study period (2022)
+Mile Marker 6 (Transition) pH measures over study period (2023)

 The pH pattern is very similar to that observed at the dam and the pattern of stratification in the reservoir.
-In cooler months, pH is lower than summer months and during all months other than September (with turnover) shows a patterns of stratification.
-Elevated pH does follow the pattern of Chlorophyll a, with July demonstrating higher pH measures.
+In cooler months, pH is lower than summer months and during all months other than September (with turnover) shows a pattern of stratification.
+Elevated pH does follow the pattern of Chlorophyll a increasing abundance, with the summer months higher pH measures occurring during peak phytoplankton biomass.
 This pattern is also influenced by temperature.

 This is a variable station and influenced by a multitude of factors.
-The lower readings this year suggest many physical factors influenced the biology in the reservoir and this is reflected in the pH values.
+The pH generally reflects conditions that influence phytoplankton growth.